 If things do not go according to plan

-If, due to exceptional circumstances, you are not able to meet the Active Enrollment Requirements or complete your programme within the maximum period of study, you may apply for exemption from the rule/rules.
+If exceptional circumstances have been the reason for your not having been able to meet the demands of the Active Enrollment Requirements or the maximum period of study, you may apply for dispensation (exemption) from the rule/rules.

 Read about how to apply to your Study Board for exemption